Bob Bradley: Stabæk Fotball

-It was reported on January 2, 2014, that Bradley had agreed to manage Stabæk Fotball in Norway, making him the first American to manage a club in a European top flight.
+It was reported on January 2, 2014, that Bradley had agreed to manage Stabæk in Norway, making him the first American to manage a club in a European top flight.
 His competitive debut came on March 30, in a 3–0 home win over Sogndal.
 During this tenure the club reached the qualifying phase of the Europa League, also a first for an American coach.
 On November 5, 2015, Stabæk announced that Bradley would be leaving the club at the end of the season to pursue other jobs.

-Le Havre AC
+Le Havre

-On November 10, 2015, Bradley was officially named as the new manager of French Ligue 2 side Le Havre AC, signing a two-year contract.
+On November 10, 2015, Bradley was officially named as the new manager of French Ligue 2 side Le Havre, signing a two-year contract.
 He recorded his first win at the club on December 1 against Evian TG in a 3–2 victory at home.
-Bradley led the team to a tie on points with FC Metz for third place in the league and the final promotion place, but the team was left in fourth based on the goals scored tiebreaker.
+Bradley led the team to a tie on points with Metz for third place in the league and the final promotion place, but the team was left in fourth based on the goals scored tiebreaker.

 Bradley managed his final match on October 3, 2016, a league home game against Sochaux, which Le Havre won 2–1.